eriqande/solidmon/README.md

 compiled C language which reduces computational time as well.

-We are not releasing SOLIDMON here as a  piece  of  software  for general  use  by molecular ecologists, etc.  Though they may cer‐ tainly adapt it to their own situation.
+We are not releasing SOLIDMON here as a  piece  of  software  for general  use  by molecular ecologists, etc.  Though they may certainly adapt it to their own situation.
 We hope that it will  be useful in upating the program SOLOMON.

 SOLIDMON  software  was written in part while ECA was working for the government of the United States of America.
-Accordingly  it is  not subject to copyright in the U.S.  It is in the public do‐ main.
+Accordingly  it is  not subject to copyright in the U.S.  It is in the public domain.

 We include here a portion of the SOLOMON code in  SOLOMON.R  that we  modified to allow easy batch use without the Tcl/Tk GUI.
 This code is not part of the SOLIDMON package.

 THERE IS NO WARRANTY FOR THIS SOFTWARE.
-WE  PROVIDE  THE  PROGRAM âAS  ISâ  WITHOUT  WARRANTY  OF ANY KIND, EITHER EXPRESSED OR IM‐ PLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED  WARRANTIES  OF MERCHANTABILITY  AND FITNESS FOR A PARTICULAR PURPOSE.
+WE  PROVIDE  THE  PROGRAM AS IS  WITHOUT  WARRANTY  OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED  WARRANTIES  OF MERCHANTABILITY  AND FITNESS FOR A PARTICULAR PURPOSE.
 THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF  THE  PROGRAM  IS  WITH YOU.
 SHOULD  THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF